Research student, School of Mathematics

 Feel free to get in contact with me in person, via email or on Twitter (@daffidwilde).

-Utilising machine learning to understand cost variability in the NHS
+A data-driven approach to understanding variability in the NHS

 The health service is facing unprecedented pressure from limited cash growth, increasing demand from an ageing population linked with higher incidences of chronic conditions and a reduction in local community services.